kamilkisiela/graphql-inspector/website/docs/recipes/intercept.md

 };
 ```

 There's so much freedom here.
-Because you know which commit or a pull request triggered the cehck, you're able to decide if submitted changes should be rejected or accepted by fetching informations from GitHub API or your internal APIs.
+Because you know which commit or a pull request triggered the check, you're able to decide if submitted changes should be rejected or accepted by fetching informations from GitHub API or your internal APIs.

 ## Payload and Response structrues